Terms and Conditions

-You need to read, understand and agree to abide by the following conditions when you apply to study at CIT:
+You need to read, understand and agree to abide by the following conditions:

 1. Student Visa Conditions

 1.1.
-You must abide by the conditions of your student visa relating to tuition and material fees, course performance and progress, class commitment (and maintain valid enrolment in your chosen course/s of study), work rights, good conduct and where applicable the course attendance requirement of 80% at the Canberra Institute of Technology (CIT).
+You must abide by the conditions of your student visa (please see the Australian Government Department of Home Affairs website) relating to tuition and material fees, course performance and progress, class commitment (and maintain valid enrolment in your chosen course/s of study), work rights, good conduct and, where applicable, the course attendance requirement of 80% at the Canberra Institute of Technology (CIT).
 If you are judged to have not complied with these visa conditions, CIT is required to notify the Australian Government immigration authorities.
 This may result in cancellation of your student visa and you may be required to return to your home country.

 1.3.
 Under the ‘International Students on Student Visas Compliance with ESOS Act’ policy CIT reserves the right to provide to the Australian Government your personal contact details, course enrolment details and any changes and circumstances of any suspected breach of your student visa conditions.

 1.4.
-The 'default date' as shown on the Letter of Offer, is the final day for entry to this program.
-If you do not commence studies by this date you are in default of your student visa conditions and CIT is obliged to report this default within 31 days to the Australian Government immigration authorities.
+The ‘default date’ as shown on the Letter of Offer is the final day for entry to this course.
+If you do not commence studies by this date, you are in default of your student visa conditions and CIT is obliged to report this default within 31 days to the Australian Government immigration authorities.

 2. Release of Information

 2.1.
-The information provided in this Letter of Offer is required by the Australian Government Department of Education and Training and the Australian Government Department of Home Affairs as evidence of enrolment in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
+The information provided in this Letter of Offer is required by the Australian Government Department of Education, Skills and Employment and the Australian Government Department of Home Affairs as evidence of enrolment in a course registered on the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).